Australian School-Based Apprenticeships

 Who are Apprenticeship Brokers?

-Apprenticeship Brokers are employed by the Department of Education for Child Development (DECD) as part of the Trade Schools for the Future strategy.
+Apprenticeship Brokers are employed by the Department for Education as part of the Trade Schools for the Future strategy.
 Their role is to facilitate School-Based Apprenticeships between students, parents/caregivers, employers, schools and Registered Training Organisations.
 Nuriootpa High School has one Apprenticeship Broker (Nicholas Mathew) who works closely with students, school staff and parents/caregivers to assist students interested Apprenticeships and Traineeships, and to set up School-Based Apprenticeships.

 How can I meet with an Apprenticeship Broker?